Yuzer52/alx-react/0x04-React_inline_styling/README.md

-# 0x04.
-React inline styling
+### 0x04.
+React Inline Styling

-Learning outcomes:
+**Learning Objectives:**

-- the differences between using a CSS file and inline styling
+1. Understand the differences between using a CSS file and applying inline styles directly in React components.
-- how to use a CSS-in-JS tool like Aphrodite
+2. Learn how to utilize CSS-in-JS libraries, such as Aphrodite, for styling React applications.
-- how to use conditions within JS to apply different styles
+3. Explore methods for applying different styles based on conditions in JavaScript.
-- how to use responsive design and make the application show a different UI according to the screen size
+4. Discover techniques for implementing responsive design, enabling the application to adapt its UI based on varying screen sizes.
-- how to create small animations within the app
+5. Learn to create simple animations within the React application to enhance user experience.